Used when you have no documents or proof of Registration Number

 Please ensure you use this address only, the use of any other address will lead to delays and possibly the forms getting lost in the DVLA post room.

 You should receive the V5c etc within a few weeks.
-If there are any problems get back to the registrations officer.
+If there are any problems get back to the Vehicle Registrations Officer.

 VOC Registration Officer : firstname.lastname@example.org